cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 ### Step 3.
 Modify the source code of web application

 Encrypted data is binary data.
 As AcraServer doesn't know the nature of data, it returns decrypted binary data to the web app.
 We will change source code of web app to receive binary data and encode it.

-⚠️ WHERE WE SHOULD DO IT?
-SHOULD WE RE-DEPLOY WEB APP?
+On Digital Ocean droplet, which runs your djangoproject.com application (DJANGO_HOST), it is necessary to apply the changes, described below and rebuild your application from the beginning.
+We assume that you follow standard scenario of buillding djangoproject.com from sources as described here: https://github.com/django/djangoproject.com

 Add functions for encoding/decoding the fields to `blog/fields.py`: